Canada Russia '72

 Canada Russia '72 is a 2006 Canadian docudrama miniseries about the 1972 Summit Series, a series of exhibition ice hockey games between state amateurs of the Soviet Union and professional players from Canada.
 The two-part miniseries was directed by T. W. Peacocke and written by Barrie Dunn and Malcolm MacRury.
 Canada Russia '72 first aired on CBC on April 9–10, 2006.

+The title is historically inaccurate as the Union of Soviet Socialist Republics was the official name of the country until 1991.
+During the Soviet era, the Russian Soviet Federative Socialist Republic, was just one of 15 constituent republics of the country.